is the taoist principle of "non-action".

 By its nature, it cannot be strived for /cultivated, and is non-streaming,

-outside time (since all experience is only now)
+outside time (since all experiences occur only now)

 There is nothing to do, or not to do, about this.